thisiscapra/thisiscapra.com/source/blog/2015-01-10-rebuilding-capra.html.markdown

 ###Contact page

 There are a couple of ways we could approach this, we just need a way to post data to a url and receive it in our email.
-Middleman does have the option of parsing non HTML files in it so we use some PHP and write a script to deliver our email, it kind of defeats the point of a static site though.
+Middleman does have the option of parsing non HTML files in it so we could use some PHP and write a script to deliver our email, it kinda defeats the point of a static site though.
 After some searching around I stumbled upon [Formkeep](https://formkeep.com/) which is perfect.
 It stores all the replies within a nice little UI and I have the option of sending them to both [Trello](https://trello.com/) and [Gmail](https://mail.google.com/).
 Job done!

 Our source code is [open source](https://github.com/thisiscapra/thisiscapra.com) so feel free to have a look around and steal anything you need.